 The recruitment and training process is detailed below and the current daily rate for Arts Award Moderators is £236.00 plus expenses, with the half day rate being £125.50.

 Applicants invited to join the moderation panel will be supported by a senior moderator at their first moderation.

 Applications are selected based on regional demand.

-Applications are currently closed as we are not looking to recruit in 2018/2019 due to our current regional spread of moderators.
+Applications are currently closed as we are not currently looking to recruit any new moderators.
 However, if you would be interested in this role in future please register your interest here and you will be informed when applications re-open.

 Thank you for your interest in becoming an Arts Award moderator.